Last Updated on October 29, 2023

 Diagnosis of Psoriasis

-The diagnosis in psoriasis can be confirmed by the grattage test or by taking a skin biopsy.
+The diagnosis of psoriasis can be confirmed by the grattage test or by taking a skin biopsy.

 Gentle scraping of the surface of a psoriasis plaque with a glass slide will remove the loosely attached scales and reveal a shiny surface peppered with fine bleeding points.
 These bleeding points represent the dilated and tortuous capillary blood vessels in the papillary dermis, one of the characteristic pathological events taking place in psoriasis affected skin.
 This sign is known as Auspitz sign, which is a diagnostic sign of psoriasis